When you pass away, the tax man isn’t the only one who can take a bite out of the assets that you leave behind for your loved ones.

 The other driver wasn’t hurt but sued anyway, eventually winning a big chunk of the young woman’s $250,000 inheritance.

-How to prevent this: Establish a trust instead of passing money via a will, recommends Elise Gross, an attorney with the Presser Law Firm P.A., a Boca Raton, Fla.-based company that operates nationwide.
+How to prevent this: Establish a trust with a trust management services firm instead of passing money via a will, recommends Elise Gross, an attorney with the Presser Law Firm P.A., a Boca Raton, Fla.-based company that operates nationwide.

 “The trust can specify that the money only be used for certain purposes, like the education, care or support of a specific beneficiary.